segmentio/segment-docs/src/privacy/consent-management/consent-in-retl.md

 > success ""
 > If you've already added a [Reverse ETL source] to your workspace, you can proceed to [Step 3: Identify consent columns](#step-3-identify-consent-columns).

-If you haven't already configured a Reverse ETL source in your workspace, follow the instructions in the [Reverse ETL: Create a source](/docs/connections/reverse-etl/#step-1-add-a-source) documentation to add your warehouse as a data source.
+If you haven't already configured a Reverse ETL source in your workspace, follow the instructions in the [Reverse ETL: Add a source](/docs/connections/reverse-etl/#step-1-add-a-source) documentation to add your warehouse as a data source.
 When you've configured your Reverse ETL source, proceed to [Step 3: Identify consent columns](#step-3-identify-consent-columns).

 ## Step 3: Identify consent columns